MLSMason6/mason-final-project/README.md

 # **Make Your Character!**

 ![App Screenshot](appshot.jpg)
-_A placeholder for your app screenshot.
-Replace it with your actual image!_

 ## **Overview**
 Welcome to **Make Your Character!**, a dynamic, interactive app for creating and managing characters.
 Whether you're building a party for a fantasy adventure or organizing a team of heroes, this app has you covered.